davidcalikes/Late-Gigs/docs/README.md

     * The feature establishes the users location by asking for a y/n response to the question "Is your venue/act in the North East?"

-    * If the user responds no they are returned to the main menu, if they respond yes they are provided with a short survey depending on the type of user.
+    * If the user responds no they are returned to the 'Main Menu' if they respond yes they are provided with a short survey depending on the type of user.

     * The Area check function handles errors by rejecting any inputs other than a y/n response and offering users the option to try again.